mercurier/mcr_salt_and_pepper/README.md

 #### Component 3140: Only damage bonus from strength for slings and throwable weapons

-These weapons will use Strength for damage bonus and Dexterity for THAC0 bonus, per 3.5e rule.
+Slings, darts and throwing daggers/hammers/axes/spears will use Strength for damage bonus and Dexterity for THAC0 bonus, per 3.5e rule.

 #### Component 3150: Two-handed slings